Knowledge Centre

 The draft may be accompanied by a report setting out why the proposer considers that the proposition should be adopted.

-It will be noted that there is no requirement for the proposition to state the impact on the public and that proposers only “may” set out why the proposition should be adopted.
+It is noted that there is no requirement for the proposition to state the impact on the public and that proposers only “may” set out why the proposition should be adopted.
 All propositions are then debated.

 Paragraph 104A provides that any member may speak for up to 15 minutes in a debate.

-The States Assembly Annual Report 2022 out in detail the work of the Assembly during the year, including details of major debates and a comprehensive analysis of questions asked and the work of scrutiny panels and committees.
+The States Assembly Annual Report 2024 outlines in detail the Assembly's work during that year, including details of major debates and a comprehensive analysis of questions asked, as well as the work of scrutiny panels and committees.
 Some key facts -

-- Just over 75% of the Assembly’s time was spent on "public business", largely debating propositions and legislation, and 15% was spent on questions.
+- Just over 65% of the Assembly’s time was spent on “public business”, largely debating propositions and legislation, and 23% was spent on questions.
+The time spent on public business represents a decline from previous years.

 Elections